Last Updated on April 27, 2022 by SulaBeauty Staff

 But worry not, as I will not let your polish go to waste.

 In this article, I am going to help you fix your clumpy nail polish by introducing you to several methods that you can try at home.
-I am going to make your old polish feel brand new.
+I am going to make your old nail polishs feel brand new.

 Contents on this page

 - Why Is My Nail Polish Sticky?

 - 5 Methods to Thin Out Nail Polish at Home

 - How to DIY Thin Nail Polish using Alcohol?